-We have to initially open the Open the PPF account for 15 years and after the initial period of 15 years is over, one can keep on extending the deposit for a period of 5 years at a time.
+We have to initially open the PPF account for 15 years and after the initial period of 15 years is over, one can keep on extending the deposit for a period of 5 years at a time.
 In fact, this is where the magic of PPF begins.
-One need not start a fresh PPF account and continue it for all of 15 years — just extend the old one for five years at a time, indefinitely.
+One need not start a fresh PPF account and continue it for all of 15 years just extend the old one for five years at a time, indefinitely.
+The option of extension of account shall be made by the account holder before expiry of one year from the maturity of the account.
 This way, the same PPF account offers additional liquidity to what is offered during the initial term.

 The choice to extend the PPF account with subscription has to be made within one year from the maturity of the account.
 If this is not done, then by default the account is deemed to have been extended without further contribution for a period of five years.